ericoporto/ags-manual-wiki/Camera.md

     void Camera.SetSize(int width, int height);

-Changes camera's capture dimensions in room coordinates.
+Changes the camera's capture dimensions, in room coordinates.

-If the camera's size is larger than the viewport it is drawn in then the room will be scaled down (zoom-out effect), if camera is smaller than the viewport then the room will be scaled up (zoom-in effect).
+If the camera's size is larger than the Viewport it is drawn in, then the room will be scaled down (producing a zoomed-out effect).
+If the camera's size is smaller than the Viewport then the room will be scaled up (producing a zoomed-in effect).

 *See Also:* [Camera.SetAt](Camera#camerasetat), [Camera.X](Camera#camerax), [Camera.Y](Camera#cameray), [Camera.Width](Camera#camerawidth), [Camera.Height](Camera#cameraheight), [Screen.AutoSizeViewportOnRoomLoad](Screen#screenautosizeviewportonroomload)